Anatomy of a Crime Novel:

 They say that writing a publishable novel is 5% inspiration and 95% perspiration.
-In this hands-on day long session, you’ll sweat it out by exploring the elements of craft that make a crime fiction novel impossible to put down.
+In this hands-on day-long session I developed for both beginners and intermediate writers, you’ll sweat it out by exploring the elements of craft that make a crime fiction novel impossible to put down.

 Whether you write cozies or hard-boiled, PI or amateur sleuth, you’ll learn how the effective use of plot, narrative, voice, setting, character, dialogue, and suspense can take your work to the next level.